 - For students not admitted, electronic notification will be displayed within the online application, no hard copy letter is generated.

-We have transitioned from paper offer letters to Electronic Offer Letters (EOL's).
 Hard copy letters are no longer printed and mailed.

 Please refer to the information under When is an “official” or “final official transcript” required in the Transcript FAQ category?

 Yale and New Haven provide an attractive, relatively affordable array of resources and services for graduate students and families, which make this a great place to study and to live during graduate school.
 Please review the comprehensive info in the Life at Yale section for detailed information on all topics about housing option, health care, partner and families, transit, social life, and more.

 - The McDougal Center has professional staff, student Fellows, dedicated space and specialized programs to build graduate community and provide services for you and your family members.
 Most events are free or discounted.